wntrtech/lx-ui/MIGRATION.md

 ### Layout changes

 Since we've updated styles for semantic HTML, if for some weird reason you were using `.lx-article` as your View's root element, styles will break.
 Please, use `.lx-article` only for text articles (like privacy policy, help or terms & conditions), not for interactive views.

-### LxValuePicker

-Numerical values of `id` attributes in `items` are now represented as strings.
-Consider updating your implementation to handle IDs as strings rather than numbers.

 ## 1.3 → 1.5